sourcebowl/Movement/README.md

 # Movement
-A Source Bowl tutorial on vector based movement.
+A Source Bowl tutorial on using trigonometry to move around the screen.